 2. The American Falls

 The American Falls is the second-largest waterfall in Niagara Falls.
 Its shape looks like it is a W letter.
-In the morning, enjoy the astonishing vista of the falls cascading down the rocks forming rapids.
-The waterfall is also gorgeous in the evening when it lits up in multi-colours.
+In the morning, enjoy the astonishing vista of the falls cascading down the rocks, forming rapids.
+The waterfall is also gorgeous in the evening when it lights up in multi-colours.

 3. Bridal Veil Falls

-To the right of the American Falls, Bridal Veil Falls is the smallest waterfall of the three majestic Niagara Falls.
+To the right of the American Falls, Bridal Veil Falls is the most miniature waterfall of the three majestic Niagara Falls.
 It is located between Horseshoe Falls and American Falls.
-This majestic waterfall is called Bridal Veil Falls because it looks like a glamorous bridal veil.
+This majestic waterfall is called Bridal Veil Falls because it resembles a glamorous bridal veil.
 It is also known as Luna Falls and Iris Falls.

 4. Luna Island

 What separates Bridal Veil Falls from American Falls is Luna Island.
-It is located along the northern side of Goat Island at the edge of Niagara River Gorge.
-It is accessible from Niagara Falls, New York only.
+It is located along the northern side of Goat Island at the edge of the Niagara River Gorge.
+It is accessible only from Niagara Falls, New York.
 Walking around the island requires no fees.
-Its cliffs are made of resistant dolomitic limestone that forms the bed of the river.
+Its cliffs are made of resistant dolomitic limestone that forms the river bed.

 A few feet away from Bridal Veil Falls and the American Falls, walk across Luna Island and appreciate the spectacular views of Niagara Falls.
 At night, watch the full moon and lunar rainbows behind the mist.
 Venturing into Luna Island is among the most entertaining things to do in Niagara Falls, New York.